nasa/cumulus/docs/deployment/components.md

 The recommended approach for handling remote state with Cumulus is to use the [S3 backend](https://www.terraform.io/docs/backends/types/s3.html).
 This backend stores state in S3 and uses a DynamoDB table for locking.

-It is highly recommended that you enable bucket versioning on the S3 bucket to allow for state recovery in the case of accidental deletions and human error.
+**It is strongly recommended that you enable bucket versioning on the S3 bucket** to allow for state recovery in the case of accidental deletions and human error.
 Bucket versioning can be enabled with the following AWS CLI command: